 1. Compound Exercises Burn More Calories

 Compound exercises burn more calories because they involve more muscles to complete the movement.
 Muscles burn calories to keep the body’s temperature stable(temperature homeostasis) [1].
+By integrating compound exercises into your routine, you can efficiently boost your metabolism and overall calorie expenditure.

-However, when we initiate the movement, our muscle burns significantly more calories, or ATP(Adenosine triphosphate).
+When we initiate the movement, our muscle burns significantly more calories, or ATP(Adenosine triphosphate).

 ATP is the energy source for our body, which is stored at the cellular level and released upon muscle contraction.